 “But I’m all used up.
 The well is dry.
 I can’t.”

 We’re not meant for life in the clouds.
-Every hill is followed by either a higher hill or a valley.
+Behind every hill is either a higher hill or a valley.
 God didn’t design us for oxygen-poor mountain peaks, but for earthly pursuits.
-Whether ascending or descending, joy must be found in the journey itself.
+Whether ascending or descending, joy is in the journey itself.

 My author platform will recover when the remodeling process is complete.
 It will be worth the effort and commitment.
 (And everything I learned I’m willing to share.)
 Our home remodel finished behind schedule and over-budget, but the result was worth it.